Tunjo/devot-home-budget-api/README.md

 ### **Summary**

 - Use `make run-dev` to start the project, create a superuser, and load predefined categories.
-- Use `make run-data` to add additional test data, including a test user and sample expenses.
+- Use `make load-data` to add additional test data, including a test user and sample expenses.
 - Use `make backend-tests` to run the test suite and verify the application.